-Introduction to Sociology of Sport 3.0 Units SOC 075
+SOC 075 Introduction to Sociology of Sport 3.0 Units

-Course Advisory: SOC 001; SCC minimum English and Math standards.
-General Education: Option C: Area DO, Area D7 Transferable to CSU
+Course Advisory: SOC 001

+General Education: Option C: Area D

 Examines the nature, position, functions, and growing importance of sports in contemporary industrial society.
 Particular emphasis is given to the relationships between structure, variety, and extent of sports activity and other sectors of society, such as schools, churches, and the work place.